 Made for $14,000,000, plus another $5,000,000 spent on advertising.
 Indisputably the passionate, occasionally affecting film struck a chord, many chords: reviews were rhapsodic and the registers rang up $178,100,000.
 With Randy Quaid, Kate Mara, Anna Faris, David Harbour, Roberta Maxwell, Peter McRobie, Scott Michael Campbell and Graham Beckel.
 They’re all very good.

-* Same year affairs this rustler would rather bunk down with: Kingdom Of Heaven, Munich, Cinderella Man, Hustle and Flow, The New World, Syriana, Good Night and Good Luck, King Kong, The Constant Gardener, Transamerica, Junebug, War Of The Worlds, Match Point, The Squid and The Whale.
-Ang Lee’s sensitively wrought project and his committed cast are good enough, flaws and all, to ride shotgun on merits, but the wind tunnel of breathless and insistent hype shrouding it can go shovel out the barn.
+* Same year affairs this wrangler would rather rustle: Kingdom Of Heaven, Munich, Cinderella Man, The New World, Syriana, Good Night and Good Luck, King Kong, The Constant Gardener, Transamerica, Junebug, War Of The Worlds, Match Point, The Squid and The Whale.
+Ang Lee’s sensitively wrought project and his committed cast are fine enough, flaws and all, to ride shotgun on merits, but the wind tunnel of breathless and insistent hype shrouding it can go shovel out the barn.

 Speaking of forking manure, a quote from Annie Prouix: “I wish I’d never written it….
 [These fans] think that just because they are men, they understand men better than I do.”
 Gosh, on behalf of a paltry 3,830,000,000 men, I have to thank the thrice-divorced sage from Vermont who wrote 15 pages about bisexual shepherds for a magazine that has a circulation that reaches approximately one of every 7,102 people on the planet.
 Enlightened, I must somehow try to sleep tonight, and keep the tent-flap zipped—if that’s okay…